-- 5..2 The Environment Agency, Natural England and Historic England will be consulted on this Screening Report prior to the Councils determination and their responses will be made available through the Great Bowden Neighbourhood Plan Evidence base. - 5..3 If the issues addressed in the Neighbourhood Plan should change then a new screening process will need to be undertaken determine whether an SEA will be required.
+- 5..2 The Environment Agency, Natural England and Historic England have been consulted on the Screening Report prior to the Councils determination.
+The consultees are in agreement with the LPA and their responses have been taken into account as part of this determination. - 5..3 If the issues addressed in the Neighbourhood Plan should change then a new screening process will need to be undertaken determine whether an SEA will be required.
 Please contact Harborough District Council for advice in this circumstance.

-SSSI/LISTED BUILDINGS/SAMs WITHIN THE PARISH OF GREAT BOWDEN REVIEW
+Appendix 1 SSSI/LISTED BUILDINGS/SAMs WITHIN THE PARISH OF GREAT BOWDEN REVIEW